-- an increase in unemployment among, and/or decrease in disposable income of, consumers who purchase the products manufactured by our end-brand customers and a decline in overall consumer confidence and spending levels, which in turn may decrease demand for our products; - disruption in the normal operations of the businesses of our customers, which in turn may decrease demand for our products; - disruption in the supply of raw materials, components and equipment, including semiconductors, from our suppliers and vendors; - disruption in the delivery of our products to our customers; - disruption in the normal operations of our business resulting from contraction of COVID-19 by our employees, which may necessitate our employees to be quarantined and/or our manufacturing facilities or offices to be temporarily shut down; - disruption resulting from the necessity for social distancing, including implementation of temporary adjustment of work arrangements requiring employees to work remotely and restriction on overseas and domestic business travel, which may lead to a reduction in labor productivity; - fluctuations of the Won against major foreign currencies (see "-Our results of operations are subject to exchange rate fluctuations"); - unstable global and Korean financial markets, which may adversely affect our ability to meet our funding needs on a timely and cost-effective basis; and - decreases in the fair value of our investments in companies that may be adversely affected by the pandemic.
+- an increase in unemployment among, and/or decrease in disposable income of, consumers who purchase the products manufactured by our end-brand customers and a decline in overall consumer confidence and spending levels, which in turn may decrease demand for our products; - disruption in the normal operations of the businesses of our customers, which in turn may decrease demand for our products; - disruption in the supply of raw materials, components and equipment, including semiconductors, from our suppliers and vendors; - disruption in the delivery of our products to our customers; - disruption in the normal operations of our business resulting from contraction of COVID-19 or other types of widespread infectious diseases by our employees, which may necessitate our employees to be quarantined and/or our manufacturing facilities or offices to be temporarily shut down; - disruption resulting from the necessity for social distancing, including implementation of temporary adjustment of work arrangements requiring employees to work remotely and restriction on overseas and domestic business travel, which may lead to a reduction in labor productivity; - fluctuations of the Won against major foreign currencies (see "-Our results of operations are subject to exchange rate fluctuations"); - unstable global and Korean financial markets, which may adversely affect our ability to meet our funding needs on a timely and cost-effective basis; and - decreases in the fair value of our investments in companies that may be adversely affected by the pandemic.

-While demand for certain types of our products increased in 2020 and 2021 as a result of social distancing caused by COVID-19, demand for such products generally decreased in 2022 due in part to a general decrease in consumer consumption levels in light of rising inflation and interest rates and economic volatility and uncertainty globally, which in turn was attributable to, and exacerbated by, among other things, the invasion of Ukraine by Russia in February 2022.
+While demand for certain types of our products increased in 2020 and 2021 as a result of social distancing caused by COVID-19, demand for such products has generally decreased since the second half of 2021 due in part to a general decrease in consumer consumption levels in light of rising inflation and interest rates and economic volatility and uncertainty globally.
 See "Item 5.A.
 Operating Results - Overview - Market Conditions."
-It is not possible to predict the duration or full magnitude of harm from COVID-19.
 In the event that COVID-19 or other types of widespread infectious diseases cannot be effectively and timely contained, our business, financial condition and results of operations may be materially adversely affected.